Subhashchandra-Birajdar/movie-ticket-booking-system-SpringBoot/README.md

 }
 ```
 **Response:**
-"The movie has been added successfully"
+- `The movie has been added successfully`

 ### TheaterController
 **1. Add Theater**